JolliestJames/brewtiful/README.md

 # Brewtiful

-An qpplication concerning any and all things beer-related.
+An application concerning any and all things beer-related (we hope).
 Clone the repo and then: